BurrowBird/4chan-Thread-Muncher/Readme.md

 ・ Checkbox: Hide the browser's download icon.
 ・ Checkbox: Auto-remove muncher downloads from the browser's download list.
 ・ Checkbox: Prepend name of parent folders to files.
+・ Checkbox: Hide closed or errored threads from the list.

 <br>